 “Extremists” are identified as violent people that move through hysteria and bigotry and maybe we need to explore the possibility to consider them as defenders of their own principles based on ownership and freedom.
 Syria is an example that “rebels” are fighting against a dictatorship and there methods even if it don’t justify its means, definitely it gives sense and coherence to their fight.
 Although, in a context of no respect to war rules.
 When there are no rules, there is chaos and the humanitarian sector cannot continue being stuck with the same rules in front of an overwhelming reality.
 Is for that reason that it needs to be adapted and reshaped accordingly.
 A change of focus of the Neutrality principle becomes a must.
-Over time and the growing trend of violation of IHL make us reflect about the meaning of “being Neutral” that it does not suppose to be indifferent and stagnate to this devastating process.
-An in-depth adaptation is an imperative that goes beyond the idea of delivering aid without a political position, although not ideological.
+The growing trend of violation of IHL make us reflect about the own meaning of “being Neutral” that it does not suppose to be indifferent or/and stagnated in this devastating process.
+An in-depth adaptation is an imperative that goes beyond the idea of delivering aid without a political-ideological position.
 That’s the point of difference: “being political” in current humanitarian aid chaos is not the same as “being ideologically” part of one side of the conflict.
-A Mediator position it’s also a political position in which certain rules are above parts of the conflict.
+A Mediator position it’s also a political position in which certain rules are above the own conflict.
 That rules represents a philosophical perspective –on human rights, individual freedom, etc.- that demands a strong and severe defense, also from the humanitarian sector.

 That is the challenge: getting involved in the conflict without becoming politicized by reshaping and adapting the Neutrality principle.
 “Not being politicized” doesn’t mean inaction but and active involvement on a process highly politicized.
 The Neutrality principle shouldn’t suppose avoiding responsibilities but take action thorough a framework of not political judgment, conciliation and strict respect to IHL.